 The bandwidthTest project is a good sample project to build and run.
-It is located in the NVIDIA Corporation\CUDA Samples\v6.5\1\Utilities\bandwidthTest directory.
+It is located in the NVIDIA Corporation\CUDA Samples\v7.0\1\Utilities\bandwidthTest directory.

-The output is placed in CUDA Samples\v6.5\bin\win32\Release.
-(As mentioned previously, the \win32 segment of this address will be \win64 on 64-bit versions of Windows.)
-This location presumes that you used the default installation directory structure.
+If you elected to use the default installation location, the output is placed in CUDA Samples\v7.0\bin\win64\Release.
 Build the program using the appropriate solution file and run the executable.
 If all works correctly, the output should be similar to Figure 2.